Jerome Laxale

-Jerome Alexandre Alain Laxale (born 20 November 1983) is an Australian politician representing the Division of Bennelong in Australian House of Representatives for the Australian Labor Party after being elected at the 2022 federal election.
+Jerome Alexandre Alain Laxale (born 20 November 1983) is an Australian politician who has served as the member of parliament (MP) for the New South Wales division of Bennelong since 2022.

-Laxale was formerly Councillor of the City of Ryde from 2012 to July 2022 and was the city's mayor, serving two terms in 2015 to 2016 and from 2017 to 2022.
+Laxale previously served as a councillor of the City of Ryde from 2012 to 2022, and served as the city's mayor from 2015 to 2016 and from 2017 to 2022.

 Early life and career

-Laxale was born on 20 November 1983 in the Sydney suburb of Westmead to a father from Mauritius and a mother from Réunion, a French overseas department.
+Jerome Alexandre Alain Laxale was born on 20 November 1983 in Westmead, New South Wales to a Mauritian father from Mauritius and a Réunionese mother.
 His father was a member of the Mauritian Militant Movement (MMM).
 Laxale was educated at The King's School.
 He then attended University of New South Wales and majored in Politics and International Relations and the French language.
-After finishing university, he joined the family business supplying hair and beauty products as a small business director.
+After graduating, he joined his family's business, supplying hair and beauty products as a small business director.

 Laxale served as a non-executive director at specialised worker's compensation insurer Statecover Mutual Limited from 2018 until his election to federal politics.
 During that time, he also served as Chair of the Risk committee.
 Laxale also served as associate director of Local Government Procurement, Director of Local Government NSW and as an Advisory Board Member for Venture Cafe Sydney.

 Political career

-Laxale joined the Labor Party in 2004 and was the Eastwood Labor branch president since 2008.
-He is a member of the Labor Left faction.
+Laxale joined the Labor Party in 2004 and has been the Eastwood Labor branch president since 2008.